 A glebe was an area of land used to support the parish priest (in addition to a residence in the form of a parsonage or rectory).
 Occasionally the glebe included an entire farm.
 It was typically donated by the lord of the manor or cobbled together from several donated pieces of land.

-- At the waymark, keep right along the track and follow it towards the church until you reach a junction with a path.
+- At the waymark, keep right along the gravel path and follow it towards the church until you reach a junction with another path beside a picnic bench.

 At this point you may wish to take a short detour to visit the church, returning to this point to continue the walk.